 - Natural History

-In fact, William Clark may been the first to record a paleontological find in the area immediately downstream from Pompeys Pillar.
-“I employed my Self in getting pieces of the rib of a fish which was Semented within the face of the rock. ...it is 3 feet in length tho a part of the end appears to have been broken off.”
+William Clark may have been the first to record a paleontological find in the area immediately downstream from Pompeys Pillar.
+“I employed my Self in getting pieces of the rib of a fish which was Semented within the face of the rock. ...it is 3 feet in length though a part of the end appears to have been broken off.”
 It is thought that this reference is to the discovery of a fossilized rib in the uppermost Hell Creek Formation.
 The rib probably came from a terrestrial dinosaur.
-The most common terrestrial dinosaurs of that period in this area were the hadrasaurus, triceratops, albertosaurus and tyrannosaurus.
+The most common terrestrial dinosaurs of that period in this area were the hadrosaurus, triceratops, albertosaurus and tyrannosaurus.

 Yellowstone River and Associated Riparian Habitat

 The Yellowstone can be characterized as a meandering braided prairie river.
 The Yellowstone is the longest free-flowing river in the lower 48 states and provides rich, fertile farmland and habitat for many wildlife and bird species.
 The riparian areas along the river contain several cottonwood community types.
 Many standing cottonwood trees within the flood plain are estimated to be more than 100 years old.